#!/usr/bin/env bash getOutOfHere() { echo 'So long, and thanks for all the fish!' exit } echo 'BEFORE' getOutOfHere echo 'AFTER'

 name=value

 .
 On invocation, the shell scans its own environment and creates a parameter for each name found, automatically marking it for export to child processes.
-Executed commands inherit the environment.These 2 constructs are equivalent :
+Executed commands inherit the environment.name=value; export name

 export name=value